• Skip to primary navigation

 • Schizophrenia

-Another type of mental health screening is the mental status exam (MSE).
-This is a test the doctor or mental health counselor regularly conducts to see how the individual is doing during the visit.
-The doctor observes the person’s attitude, emotions, mood, behavior, appearance, speech and language, insight and judgment, cognition, thought processing, and content. the mental status exam helps the doctor or counselor assess the individual’s functioning and progress toward goals.
+Another type of mental health screening is the mental status exam.
+A doctor or mental health counselor regularly conducts an MSE to see how the individual is doing during the visit.
+The doctor observes the person’s attitude, emotions, mood, behavior, appearance, speech and language, insight and judgment, cognition, thought processing and content.
+A mental status exam helps the doctor or counselor assess the individual’s functioning and progress toward goals.

 Purpose of Mental Health Screenings

-According to the National Alliance on Mental Illness (NAMI), about half (50 percent) of mental health conditions over a lifetime start by the age of 14, while 75 percent commence by the time someone reaches age 24.
-But while mental health conditions like depression, anxiety, schizophrenia, bipolar disorder, and eating disorders start manifesting through symptoms at a young age, there is a significant intervention and treatment gap of about 11 years.
-Mental health screenings can help identify emerging mental health disorders and start treatment.
+According to the National Alliance on Mental Illness, about 50% of mental health conditions over a lifetime start by the age of 14, while 75% commence by the time someone reaches age 24.
+But while symptoms of mental health conditions such as depression, anxiety, schizophrenia, bipolar disorder and eating disorders start becoming evident at a young age, there’s a significant intervention and treatment gap of about 11 years.
+Mental health screenings can help identify emerging mental health disorders, allowing treatment to begin.

-Other mental health experts say that mental health screenings are necessary to spot signs of a disorder so that additional testing can be done to diagnose the specific type of mental disorder.
+Other mental health experts say mental health screenings are necessary to spot signs of a disorder so additional testing can be done to diagnose the specific type of mental disorder.

-In short, a mental health or psychiatric screening is used to determine if someone has a risk for developing some mental health disorder, whether they need additional testing to either rule out or diagnose a mental illness or disorder, or if they need immediate help for their mental health even before completion of diagnostic tests.
+In short, a mental health or psychiatric screening is used to determine if someone has a risk for developing some mental health disorder, whether they need additional testing to rule out or diagnose a mental illness or disorder or if they need immediate help for their mental health, even before completion of diagnostic tests.

-Who Can Benefit From a Mental Health Screening
+Who Can Benefit From a Behavioral Health Screening?

 Symptoms of Mental Distress

-How do you know if what you or your loved one or child is experiencing is mental distress?
+How do you know if you, your loved one or your child are experiencing mental distress?
 Signs may include one or more of the following:

 • Anxiety